WeLikeGraphQL/wordpress-graphql-api-example/README.md

 ### 1. Vagrant (for Windows, Linux, OSX)

 Vagrant makes the project executable in Windows, Linux, OSX... (as Docker is available out-of-the-box only for [some Linux instances](https://docs.docker.com/engine/installation/linux/)).
-So, if you want to set everything up automatically, then install [Vagrant](https://www.vagrantup.com/), [this plugin](https://github.com/gosuri/vagrant-env) and invoke:
+So, if you want to set everything up automatically, then install both [Vagrant](https://www.vagrantup.com/) and [this plugin](https://github.com/gosuri/vagrant-env), and finally invoke:

- - `vagrant up --provision`
+`vagrant up --provision`

 It might take some time for running the project at first, as all dependencies have to be downloaded.